 Develop, fund, and implement a Citywide Repaving Plan designed to improve the quality of Port St. Lucie streets in a fiscally responsible manner with consideration for both short and long-term needs.

-The repaving plan was developed using a need based approach (“worst first”) while providing an equitable distribution of resources annually amongst the four (4) City Council Districts.
+The repaving plan was developed using a need-based approach (“worst first”) while providing an equitable distribution of resources annually among the four City Council Districts.
 The program focuses predominately on local streets, but will also occasionally encompass two-lane collector and arterial roadways.
 Roadways with more than two lanes will be prioritized and included in the capital improvement program (CIP) and are budgeted independently.

 How the Plan Works

-The City’s streets ideally would be repaved every 15-20 years, but this is not always possible due to budgetary constraints.
-So, the repaving program attempts to leverage all available funding to optimize the benefits to all City residents while providing equitable distribution amongst all Council Districts.
+Ideally, the City’s streets would be repaved every 15-20 years, but this is not always possible due to budgetary constraints.
+The repaving program attempts to leverage all available funding to optimize the benefits to all City residents while providing equitable distribution among all Council Districts.
 Utilizing the roadway PCI ratings, local streets with lower PCI’s in each Council District are targeted for resurfacing first, assuming the base is still intact and does not exhibit failure.
-Should the base show signs of failure, the street will be identified for more extensive repairs and rehabilitation and will be considered for the Capital Improvement Program (CIP).
+Should the base shown signs of failure, the street will be identified for more extensive repairs and rehabilitation and will be considered for the Capital Improvement Program (CIP).
 Additionally, an attempt is made to select an entire neighborhood or at least “blocks” of streets within a neighborhood that exhibit similar PCI’s.
 This provides for a higher production rate, meaning less inconvenience to the public, and it provides a consistent look throughout the neighborhood.

 Current funding and estimated annual miles to be paved is shown in the table below.
 Thanks to the voters of St. Lucie County, a Half-Cent Sales Tax was approved in November 2018.
 The sales tax will provide funding for infrastructure projects, including resurfacing, for ten years.
 The funding provided by the CIP’s resurfacing budget and the additional funds from the Half-Cent Sales Tax are both identified below.
-The complete list of streets currently included in the 10-year are incorporated herein as a part of this document as Appendix “A”.
+The complete list of streets can be found in the Repaving Master Plan.
 The budget and thus annual miles paved is subject to change as additional funding sources are identified.
 As funding and conditions change, this plan will be reviewed and updated annually.